-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Fundin g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital Water supply Potable Water Supply Safe and resilient water supply, wastewater and stormwater systems Quality, fit for purpose infrastructure and services that are costeffective and meet future needs People who use the service predominantly benefit, however those people who have access also receive a benefit from the availability of the service.
+Activity Community Outcomes User or beneficiary principle Who benefits Intergenerational equity principle Period of benefit Negative Effect/Exacerbator Whose action or ction create a need Costs and benefits Separate funding Rationale Funding Sources Operational Capital Water supply Potable Water Supply Safe and resilient water supply, wastewater and stormwater systems Quality, fit for purpose infrastructure and services that are cost- effective and meet future needs People who use the service predominantly benefit, however those people who have access also receive a benefit from the availability of the service.
 The whole community benefit indirectly.
 Assets have a long-term value Individuals who waste water.
 High and excessive users, including leaks.
 Unauthorised connections.
 Individuals who contaminate the supply.
 As the benefits of this activity are predominantly individuals, it is considered appropriate to fund the activity separately The whole community benefits indirectly from the availability of safe water supply.
 Individuals who access the supply receive direct benefit as do those who have the supply available and choose not to use it.
-Targeted Rates General Rates Fees and Charges Grants General Rates Targeted Rates Borrowing Reserves Development/Fin ancial Contributions Grants Water Races Safe and resilient water supply, wastewater and stormwater systems Quality, fit for purpose infrastructure and services that are cost- effective and meet future needs.
+Targeted Rates General Rates Fees and Charges Grants General Rates Targeted Rates Borrowing Reserves Development /Financial Contributions Grants Water Races Safe and resilient water supply, wastewater and stormwater systems Quality, fit for purpose infrastructure and services that are cost- effective and meet future needs.
 A vibrant and prosperous business and primary sector investing in, and supported by, the community People who use the service predominantly benefit, however those people who have access also receive a benefit from the availability of the service.
 Assets have a long-term value Excessive users Individuals who contaminate the supply.
 As the benefits of this activity are predominantly individuals, it is considered appropriate to fund the activity separately Properties who have access to water races receive a direct benefit.
 There is a marginal benefit to the whole community through stormwater discharge.
 Targeted Rates General Rates Fees and charges Grants Targeted Rates General Rates Borrowing Reserves Grants